 Alignment to our state academic standards set forth by the Michigan Department of Education is reviewed following the district schedule of curriculum review and implementation.
 Adjustments are made within that schedule and as needed to meet the required changes.
-The Michigan standards outline learning expectations for our students and guide our work at the Local content experts work together to choose the necessary resources, district level. instructional strategies and pacing to meet the rigorous standards which are assessed using local and state assessments.
+The Michigan standards outline learning expectations for our students and guide our work at the district level.
+Local content experts work together to choose the necessary resources, instructional strategies and pacing to meet the rigorous standards which are assessed using local and state assessments.
 Most recently we have adopted the ReadyGen reading series K-5 and My Perspectives series 6-12.
 These resources align our ELA program K-12 and continue our work to integrate the Essential Literacy Practices.
 Our math instruction K-5 uses Engage NY resources, while our higher math has recently adopted the CPM program focused on problem solving and collaboration.
 Teachers are immersed in professional learning surrounding our math and reading programs.
 Our Science instruction is focused on inquiry.
 We currently utilize Mystery Science at the K- 5 level, the Modeling Curriculum 6-12, and Project Lead the Way in our Rose City School.
-Social studies teachers utilize the Open Book and Giants resources for instruction.
-Science and Social Studies teacher also receive professional learning from local and statewide sources.
+Social studies teachers utilize McGraw-Hill.